 - To transfer a pension pot to us of at least £10,000 (after taking any tax-free cash). - To decide how long your plan will run for.
-You can choose a minimum term of three years up to a maximum of 25 years. - To choose the payment options that are right for you.
+You can choose minimum term of three years up to a maximum of 25 years. - To decide how much income you want, or how much you want your maturity value to be.
+Choosing a higher income lowers the maturity value.
+Choosing a low income, or no income at all, will increase the maturity value. - To choose the payment options that are right for you.
 You won't be able to change these options once your plan has started and your cancellation period has ended.

-Please see 'Can I change my mind?' on page 9 for more details.
+Please see 'Can I change my mind?' on page 13 for more details.